 The effects of delaying your working years and delaying your retirement years are similar; the longer you wait, the greater the potential payoff (assuming that you live a long life!).

-Ask your wealth manager to do the math for you; we have excellent forecasting software.
+Ask your financial advisor to do the math for you; we have excellent forecasting software.
 To retire (or go part-time) before you start your Social Security income, likely means withdrawing additional income from your investment accounts.
 Make sure you know and are comfortable with the rewards and the risks!

 Then, ask yourself questions about your quality of life and when you want to enjoy it.
 Like the drop-out who got the new car, perhaps you’d prefer to spend more now?
 Or can you foresee yourself living a long time and perhaps regretting spending so much at the comparatively young age of 62?

-These are the conversations your financial planners and wealth managers at AIFS are here for.
+These are the conversations your financial planners and financial advisors at AIFS are here for.
 We look forward to the conversation!